apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 Once a method has been deprecated then the guideline* is that it will be kept, at minimum, for one **full** minor version release.
 For example, if it is deprecated in version 2.5.2 then it will remain through the rest of 2.5, as well as the entirety of 2.6.

 *This is a guideline because in **rare** instances, after careful consideration, an exception may be made and the method removed earlier.

-<a id="24versioningchange"></a>
-## Change in versioning scheme, stronger compatibility since 2.4

-Since the release of Pekko `2.4.0` a new versioning scheme is in effect.

-Historically, Pekko has been following the Java or Scala style of versioning in which the first number would mean "**epoch**", the second one would mean **major**, and third be the **minor**, thus: `epoch.major.minor` (versioning scheme followed until and during `2.3.x`).

-**Currently**, since Pekko `2.4.0`, the new versioning applies which is closer to semantic versioning many have come to expect, in which the version number is deciphered as `major.minor.patch`.
-This also means that Pekko `2.5.x` is binary compatible with the `2.4` series releases (with the exception of "may change" APIs).

-In addition to that, Pekko `2.4.x` has been made binary compatible with the `2.3.x` series, so there is no reason to remain on Pekko 2.3.x, since upgrading is completely compatible (and many issues have been fixed ever since).

 ## Mixed versioning is not allowed